alina1412/example_tornado_js/Readme.md

 11) Example of stylized checkbox, get form data from checkbox.

+12) Example of stylized multi-selector (multiple selector) - usage of magicsuggest.

+15) Example of button with confirmation window for submit.

+16) Example of tornado and js websocket (echo)

 17) Example of testing tornado handlers.
 Testing arguments by using AsyncHTTPTestCase from tornado.testing.